US EB-2 Visa: Employment Sponsored Visas

 Acquiring a Labor Certification

 The DOL will process the form and will notify the employer and employee about their decision.
-Assuming that the certification is approved, the U.S employer can proceed to the next step, but if it gets denied, the foreign worker is not permitted to obtain an EB-2 visa.
+Assuming that the certification is approved, the U.S. employer can proceed to the next step, but if it gets denied, the foreign worker is not permitted to obtain an EB-2 visa.

 Petition Filing

-Aside from the labor certification, a petition to the U.S Citizenship and Immigration Services (USCIS) is also needed to be filed by the employer with Form I-140, Immigrant Petition for Alien Worker.
+Aside from the labor certification, a petition to the U.S Citizenship and Immigration Services (USCIS) also needed to be filed by the employer with Form I-140, Immigrant Petition for Alien Worker.
 The employer must verify that the company is financially stable with financial statements, audits, and tax returns.

 USCIS will process the petition and inform the employer about their decision.
-Assuming that the petition is approved, the matter will be brought to the National Visa Center (NVC), but if it gets denied, the U.S company is not allowed to employ a foreign worker.
+Assuming that the petition is approved, the matter will be brought to the National Visa Center (NVC), but if it gets denied, the U.S. company is not allowed to employ a foreign worker.

 When the approved petition reaches the NVC, a case number and invoice ID number are given.
 The case number and invoice ID number will be bundled with instructions and information on how to apply and will be mailed to the foreign employee’s home country.
-You must keep in mind that there is a limited number on EB-2 visa applications, the NVC will only dispatch the applicant’s documents when the priority date becomes current.
+You must keep in mind that there is a limited number of EB-2 visa applications, the NVC will only dispatch the applicant’s documents when the priority date becomes current.

-Application Procedures From Foreign Worker
+Application Procedures From Foreign Workers

 File Form DS-261, Choice of Address and Agent

 Completing the DS-261 form acts as the foreign worker’s application for the EB-2 visa.
-Then, the U.S Embassy or Consulate of their home country will process the form.
+Then, the U.S. Embassy or Consulate of their home country will process the form.

 Complete Medical Examination and Vaccination